clarken92/DisentanglementMetrics/README.md

 I also provide a `_run.sh` file as an example for you.

 ## Testing
-After training, you can test your models by running the following command:
+After training, you can test your models by running the following commands:
 ```shell
 export PYTHONPATH="[path to this project]:$PYTHONPATH"
 python _test.py [required arguments]